mindflayer/python-mocket/tests/tests27/README.txt

-Since gevent is not available on Python 2.6, these tests will only run on Python > 2.6
+Since gevent and pool are not available on Python 2.6, these tests will only run on Python > 2.6